NogaHaimovich/appointment-scheduling/README.md

 - Normalized schema prevents data duplication
 - Junction table allows doctors to have multiple specialties
 - Appointment slots are pre-created and assigned to users, simplifying availability queries

+## 📝 Assumptions

+- **Phone Number Validation**: The only restriction on phone numbers is that they must be exactly 10 digits.
+In a more professional project, additional validation would be needed (e.g., country code validation, format checking, etc.).
+- **Doctor Specialties**: One doctor can have multiple specialties.
+This is supported by the `doctor_specialties` junction table in the database schema.

 ## 🧪 Testing